-Ground wasps prevalent in the New England states include the cicada killer, Sphecius speciosus, and the great black wasp, Sphex pensylvanicus.
+Ground wasps prevalent in the United States include the cicada killer, Sphecius speciosus, and the great black wasp, Sphex pensylvanicus.
 Both insects utilize similar nesting characteristics and are solitary species, meaning the queen tends to build nests without the support of an established colony.
 The wasps are characterized by nesting habits that utilize ground-based dwellings.

 What does a ground wasp eat?

 Cicada killers and great black wasps kill their prey with paralyzing stings then carry the food source back to the incubating larvae.
 Once hatched, cicada killer larvae will consume the entire food source, typically a cicada, hence the name.
 Within a month, the larvae finish growing, form a protective cocoon, and lie dormant.
 In spring, they pupate for about a month and then emerge as adults.
 The great black wasp attaches eggs to the underside of the prey insect.
 After hatching, the larval process lasts about 10 days before full-size wasps emerge.
 Adult wasps feed on other insects for protein early in the nesting season but mostly gain sustenance from fruits and sugars as the season draws to a close.

 The cicada killer is a solitary insect.
 Queens mate then dig the tunnels themselves.
 After laying eggs in every cell, the wasp fills each cell with a captured and paralyzed cicada for the larva to eat.
 Once the nest is made and propagated, the queen leaves, never to return.
 Great black wasps are also singular insects.
 The fertilized queen digs tunnels similar to the cicada killer and fills each cell with captured grasshoppers or other similar insects.
 Great black wasps provide larvae with two or more grasshoppers in each cell to feed upon once hatched.